destroyer246k/Operators-in-Cpp/README.md

 # Operators-in-Cpp
-Aim: To study and implement different types of operators in C++ through conditional checks, Determine if a number is positive, negative, or zero.
+Aim: To study and implement different types of operators in C++ by,
+Determine if a number is positive, negative, or zero.
 Calculate average marks and assign grades.
 Identify the coordinate quadrant of a point